Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological constraints

 \section{Cosmological constraints}

-This section is devoted to the description of the performed statistical analysis and the considered observational data, to evaluate constraints on the free parameter of the model, $b$, as well as on some of the relevant cosmological parameters, as predicted from the $f(R)$ model.
+This section is devoted to the description of the statistical analysis performed and the considered observational data, to obtain constraints on the free parameter of the model, $b$, as well as on some of the relevant cosmological parameters, as predicted by the $f(R)$ model.
 We also present a comparison with the predictions of the $\Lambda$CDM model when the same statistical analysis and datasets are considered.

-The statistical analysis used here is based on the well known Markov Chain Monte Carlo (MCMC) method implemented with the \texttt{emcee} package \cite{Foreman-Mackey:2012any} to find the parameters that maximize a user-defined likelihood function
+The statistical analysis used here is based on the well known Markov Chain Monte Carlo (MCMC) method implemented with the \texttt{emcee} package \citep{Foreman-Mackey:2012any} to find the parameters that maximize a user-defined likelihood function

 where $D$ refers to the analyzed dataset(s), $\bm{\theta}$ is the vector of free the parameters to fit (the actual elements of this vector depend on the dataset under consideration, as explained in the following sections), and $z$ is the independent variable which, for our case corresponds to the redshift.